 ’Tis the season to navigate holiday work parties.
 They don’t always go as planned.
 Take Bryce.
 He wanted to embrace the cliché when he put a lampshade on his head.
 It made his colleagues laugh.
 Only, once he had another drink, he forgot altogether about taking the lampshade off.
 In the end, the joke was on him—literally.
 If you don’t want to be a Bryce, try these suggestions for how to handle parties for your colleagues or clients with professionalism.

 For the past few years, companies have tried virtual parties.
-In 2024, the in-person company holiday event is making a comeback.
+Now, the in-person company holiday event is making a comeback.
 That means you might need to brush up on how to attend the workplace party without undermining your professional reputation.

 1. Consider the context